A Unified Framework for Zero-Shot Reinforcement Learning: Direct Representations

-\paragraph{Functional Reward Encoding}
+\subsection{Functional Reward Encoding}

-The Functional Reward Encoding (FRE) framework~\cite{frans2024unsupervised} introduces a method to embed arbitrary reward functions into a latent space $\phi_e: \R \to \mathcal{Z}$.
+Restricting the task space to goal-reaching is not intrinsic to direct representations.
+The Functional Reward Encoding (FRE) framework~\citep{frans2024unsupervised} introduces a method to embed arbitrary reward functions into a latent space $f_e: \R \to \mathcal{Z}$.
 A state-dependent reward function $r:\mathcal{S}\to\mathbb{R}$ is represented by a set of samples $\{(s_i, r(s_i))\}_{i \in \mathcal{I}}$, which a permutation-invariant transformer encodes into a latent vector $z \in \mathcal{Z}$.
-The encoder is trained using an information-bottleneck objective

-where $I(\cdot,\cdot)$ denotes mutual information, $\beta \geq 0$ is a compression coefficient, and $L_r^{e}$ and $L_r^{d}$ are disjoint subsets of state–reward pairs used for encoding and decoding, respectively.
-A decoder then predicts rewards on $L_r^{d}$ from $z$, encouraging $z$ to capture structure that generalizes across states for the same reward function~\cite{frans2024unsupervised}.

-Notably, FRE does not leverage environment dynamics to construct the latent space $\mathcal{Z}$~\cite{cetin2024finer}.
-In practice, the transformer-based encoder and MLP-based decoder are trained on a prior reward distribution $\mathcal{D}$ that mixes goal-reaching, linear, and randomly generated MLP reward functions.
-Once the encoder is trained, samples from a reward function $r \sim \mathcal{D}$ are embedded into a latent representation $z$, after which networks $Q(\cdot, z)$, $V(\cdot, z)$, and $\pi(\cdot, z)$ are trained using Implicit Q-Learning (IQL; \cite{kostrikov2021offline}).
+To ensure $z$ captures generalizable features of the reward landscape, an encoder-decoder architecture is trained using an information-bottleneck objective over a reward distribution $\mathcal{D^{\text{train}}}$ comprised of goal-reaching, linear, and random MLP functions.
+Then, networks $Q(\cdot, z)$, $V(\cdot, z)$, and $\pi(\cdot, z)$ are trained using Implicit Q-Learning~\citep{kostrikov2022offline} under sampled reward functions projected into the latent space $\mathcal{Z}$ via the frozen encoder.